Highlander: The Search for Vengeance: Synopsis

-The story centers on characters who are immortal.

-The lead character, Colin MacLeod, became an Immortal after his first death in 125 AD in Roman Britain, when his village in England was attacked by the conquering Romans.
+The lead character, Colin MacLeod, became an Immortal after his first death in 125 AD in Roman Britain, when his village in England was attacked and destroyed by the conquering Romans.
 Another Immortal, Marcus Octavius, was leading the Roman Empire's military forces in hopes of creating his dream of a utopian society.
-Octavius killed Colin's wife Moya, but was not able to kill Colin, whose unconscious body was dragged by a horse to within Stonehenge, a "holy ground" in the story, where Immortals are forbidden to fight.
+Octavius killed Colin's wife Moya, but was not able to kill Colin, whose unconscious body was dragged by a horse to within Stonehenge, a "Holy ground" in the story, where Immortals are forbidden to fight.

 Waking days later within Stonehenge, Colin is left confused about who and what he is, and why he is still alive.
 It is at this moment that the spirit of a former druid of this holy site, Amergan, begins communicating with MacLeod and explains to him what he is.
-Colin learns of The Game from Amergan, and the druid becomes his lifelong teacher and conscience.
+Colin learns of The Game from Amergan, and the druid becomes his lifelong teacher and conscience, much to Colin’s own chagrin.

 The movie interlaces flashback scenes of this and Colin's following plight for vengeance throughout time, as Octavius attempts to re-enact his utopian society through force and fear.
 Throughout the next two millennia, Octavius serves as a high-ranking member of various powerful empires, ranging from the Mongol Empire to Nazi Germany.
 Marcus wants to encourage the development of a utopian world-empire, but the side he chooses tend to be ruthless and authoritarian (e.g. Nazi Germany).
 For two thousand years, Colin clashes with Marcus multiple times throughout history, always fighting on the opposing side trying to bring down whichever authoritarian regime Marcus is supporting.
 While Colin is often badly beaten, neither one ever succeeds in killing the other.
 Though Colin is ostensibly in the role of the "barbarian" and Marcus is the bringer of "civilization", Marcus cares more about building an empire and less about people's well-being, with an "ends-justify-the-means" mentality.

 In the year 2187, Colin finds Octavius in a post-apocalyptic future of New York City.
 Octavius has stopped supporting other regimes, and is setting up a new empire with himself as its tyrannical leader.
 When Colin arrives, Marcus is busy making plans to release a deadly virus which will further his goals of conquest.
 Colin falls in with the disaffected rebels in the city.
-After a final duel, Colin defeats Octavius, and his Quickening destroys the virus in question.
+After a final duel, Colin defeats and beheads Octavius, and his Quickening destroys the virus in question.

-Following the defeat of Marcus, Colin leaves New York for an unknown destination with a new sense of belief and purpose other than revenge for the first time in his life.
+Following the defeat of Marcus, Colin silently leaves New York for an unknown destination, with a new sense of belief and purpose other than revenge for the first time in over 2000 years.